 - Let the Megaco stack start the flex scanner (load the driver).
-To make this happen the megaco stack has to be configured: - Add the {scanner, flex} directive to an Erlang system config file for the megaco app.
-This will make the Megaco stack initiate the default megaco_receive_handle with the encoding_config set to the [{flex, port()}]. - When retrieving the megaco_receive_handle, retain the encoding_config.
+To make this happen the megaco stack has to be configured: - Add the {scanner, flex} (or similar) directive to an Erlang system config file for the megaco app (see initial configuration [page 14] chapter for details). - Retrieve the encoding-config using the system_info [page 50] function (with Item = text_config). - Update the receive handle with the encoding-config (the encoding_config field).